First Year: Listen to the Bees Mentorship

 - Hive inspections happen on Saturdays/Sundays between 11am and 4pm, tentatively starting on March 16 or 17.

 - Questions About Your Hive Zoom – 1.5-2 hrs

 Twice per month at 6pm on Wednesday evenings

 We’ll start out with a 30-60 minute class on pertinent topics.
 For the last hour, we’ll go around and each person gets to ask questions about their hive, and plan for next steps.

 Tentative starting dates: March 13th (Intro & Prep for Inspecting), April 3rd (Preparing for your bees)

 - Homework: Monthly exercise to observe your bees and/or the environment.

 - Access to Jennifer’s Book: Bay Area Beekeeping Guide for Urban Backyard Beekeepers: a monthly roadmap of what to do with your bees

 - Access to Jennifer’s Self-Study Classes on:

 Recordings of everything: organized and easily accessible in an online school portal!
-We will also video many of the live inspections.

 Learn everything you need to keep your bees alive and healthy your first year!